 If you have a student who has asthma, a severe allergy or another health-related condition that requires self-administration of medication, or needs to carry an emergency medication (Epipen, Diastat, inhaler, glucagon, etc.), or if a student has an approved legitimate reason to carry a medication on his/her person, you must complete and submit to the school clinic an Authorization for Students to Carry a Prescription, Inhaler, Epipen, Insulin, or Other Approved Medication SHS-2 Form (located on FAST website).
 This form requires a physician, parent/guardian, and student signature if the medication is a prescription medication.
 You are strongly encouraged to keep a "backup" supply of any emergency medications such as an inhaler, Epipen, Diastat, Diabetes medication, etc. in the school clinic.
 For further instructions, please call or visit your school clinic.
-Over-the-Counter (OTC) medications in the clinic, which may only be administered with parental permission (use form SHS-1); Middle School students may carry Fulton County approved medications with them during the school day, on field trips or during other school-related activities, if parental permission is provided in advance on the district approved form (Form SHS-2).
+Over-the-Counter (OTC) medications have different requirements.
+Elementary School students must store all OTC medications in the clinic, which may only be administered with parental permission (use form SHS-1); Middle School students may carry Fulton County approved medications with them during the school day, on field trips or during other school-related activities, if parental permission is provided in advance on the district approved form (Form SHS-2).